Well-being

 • Autonomy is the ability to choose and direct your thoughts and behaviors.

-Important Questions to Ask Yourself
+Essential Questions to Ask Yourself

 Ask yourself these questions to determine where you’re getting in the way of your believing in yourself:

 • Self-worth: Do I value myself as a human being?
-Do I compare myself with others and I view myself as worse off than others?
+Do I compare myself with others and view myself as worse off than others?

 • Self-trust: Can I rely on myself?
 Can I trust that I’ll do what I say I’ll do?

-If you answered any of the questions “no” or “sometimes,” then those are the areas that get in your way of believing in yourself.
+If you answered any of the questions “no” or “sometimes,” those are the areas that get in your way of believing in yourself.
 Shifting how you think and the self-talk that follows can help you shift your beliefs so that you can believe in yourself more.

 Top 2 Strategies to Believe in Yourself